kolonialno/troncos/README.md

     post_request_trace(worker, req, environ, resp)
 ```

-Then when running gunicorn specify the config file used:
+Then when running gunicorn, specify what config file to use:

 ```console
 gunicorn myapp.wsgi:application --config python:myapp.gunicorn.config ...
 ```

-You have to manually configure logging in your `settings.py`, in general you should adhere to the principle described in [the logging section](#logging).
+You have to manually configure logging in your `settings.py`.
+You should adhere to the principle described in [the logging section](#logging).

 Make sure that you add the `TraceIdFilter` to all handlers.
 Your logging configuration should look roughly like this: